EhsanEqlimi/EhsanEqlimi.github.io/content/Eqlimi-Lab.md

 - **Ehsan Eqlimi, PhD | Head of Lab & Founder**

-<small>Ehsan leads the lab, developing algorithms to study brain activity with EEG.
+<small>Ehsan leads the lab, he is intered in developing algorithms to study brain activity with EEG.
 He focuses on how the brain activity unfolds over time during natural tasks and spontaneous states, combining signal processing, machine learning, and neuroscience.
 He holds a PhD in Biomedical Engineering from Ghent University, Belgium.
 He is interested in exploratory research methods.

 Outside of research, he enjoys reading philosophy, watching insects and birds, listening to music, and running a YouTube channel in Farsi on philosophy and sometimes signal processing.